dimagi/commcare-hq/docs/elasticsearch.rst

 Once you've made the change, you'll need to build a new index which uses that new mapping.
-Updating index name in the mapping file triggers HQ to create the new index with new mapping and reindex all data, so you'll have to update the index hash and alias at the top of the mapping file.
+Updating index name in the mapping file triggers HQ to create the new index with new mapping and reindex all data, so you'll have to update the index hash at the top of the mapping file.
 The hash suffix to the index can just be a random alphanumeric string and is usually the date of the edit by convention.
-The alias should also be updated to a new one of format ``xforms_<date-modified>`` (the date is just by convention), so that production operations continue to use the old alias pointing to existing index.
 This will trigger a preindex as outlined in the `Indexes` section.
-In subsequent commits alias can be flipped back to what it was, for example ``xforms``.
 Changing the alias name doesn't trigger a reindex.